 Offered for $5000.00

 SIRE: Call Him The Flash.
 His dam is a good daughter of Classical Silver, our beloved old ranch stallion.
 Blondy is a gorgeous light chestnut with a flaxen mane and tail, standing 15.1 hands, and weighing 1200#.
-He is very stout.
+He is very stout, quick footed and FAST.

 BLONDY is a 9 year old gelding that was bred and raised here on the ranch.
 We have used him for everything from a pony-horse to a 'go-to' horse when we have ranch work to do.
 He is 100% sound, very good boned and good footed and a very useful 'ride'.
+He is absolutely beautiful.
 He is smooth gaited and pretty easy going.
+He is probably one of the fastest horses on the ranch.
 He is a 'rock solid' trail horse with a lot of endurance and can be ridden hard all day, every day.

 Offering him for $5000.00 now.